 Fun facts about metal recycling that will surprise and amaze you!
 From ancient Egyptian copper plumbing to the amount of steel your average city bus contains, we explore the wonders of metal and the marvels of facts about recycling it.

 Facts About Recycling

-- For nearly 5,000 years, copper was the only metal known to man.
+- Facts About Recycling nearly 5,000 years, copper was the only metal known to man.

 - It was first used by humans more than 10,000 years ago.
 A copper pendant discovered in what is now northern Iraq has been dated about 8700 B.C.

 - Copper’s recycling rate is higher than that of any other engineering metal.
 In fact, it is possible that we could still be using the same metal in our pennies and electrical wiring that was used by the pharaohs in ancient Egyptian plumbing.
 Whoa!

 - Copper’s recycling value is so great that premium-grade scrap normally has at least 95% of the value of the primary metal from newly mined ore.